 Postprandial Somnolence (Falling Asleep After Eating)

-Postprandial somnolence, also referred to as a “food coma,” is the sense of sleepiness or drowsiness that follows a meal.
-It is a normal biological reaction that can be felt by every person brought on by a number of processes, such as digestion and hormone release.
+Postprandial somnolence, also referred to as a “food coma” is the sense of sleepiness or drowsiness that follows a meal.
+It is a common biological response that is triggered by several processes, including hormone release and digestion, and it is felt by everyone.

 Sugar and Postprandial Somnolence